 Chicken embryo at roughly two days incubation: equivalent to an eagle at about 3.5 days

-So what happens during the first four days after fertilization?
-As the fertilized egg begins its journey through Mom’s reproductive system, a single cell is formed by the union of sperm and egg.
-It divides into multiple cells and forms layers.
-Locations for a head and tail are established, the emerging embryo divides into blocks called somites, and basic life support structures begin to develop, including the nervous system, skin, circulatory system, gastrointestinal system, and optical system.
-The embryo turns onto its left side.
-Its heart begins to beat roughly 72 hours after incubation begins.
+As the fertilized egg begins its journey through Mom’s reproductive system, sperm and egg unite to form a single cell.
+That cell divides to produce multiple cells, which organize into layers.
+Locations for a head and tail are established, the emerging embryo divides into blocks called somites, and basic life support structures start emerging, including the skin, nervous system, circulatory system, gastrointestinal system, and optical system.
+The embryo turns onto its left side and its heart begins to beat roughly 72 hours after incubation begins.

 At four days of age, the embryonic eagle doesn’t look anything like a bird, but it has inside and outside layers, it can transport materials through its developing circulatory system, and its nervous system has an anterior-to-posterior template in place.
 The brain and nervous system will continue to grow and change, but the stage is set for the development of a skeletal system, limbs, a beak and tongue, foot and wing digits, and organs.

 People sometimes worry when they see blood on the eggs.
-While blood can look quite alarming, the embryonic eagle is not vascularized enough to produce substantial amounts of blood and may not even have a heart.
-The contents of the egg are primarily yolk and albumen, so damage will appear not in the form of blood, but as a crack and leak of clear or yellowish fluid.
-Our eagle parents often have messy lunches and sometimes a little bit gets left behind on their eggs!
+It looks alarming, but the embryonic eagle is not vascularized enough to produce substantial amounts of blood and may not even have a heart.
+At four days, the egg is mostly yolk and albumen, so damage will appear as a crack and leak of clear or yellowish fluid.
+Eagle parents often have messy lunches and sometimes a little bit gets left behind on their eggs!